 Where DJI’s very early Phantoms had a few alarming issues, like suddenly flying off into the distance never to be seen again, there have been no major reports of any in-flight calamities befalling any of its current crop – and that’s more than one can say for some of its current competitors.
 So, yes, if you’re looking for a high quality consumer drone that’s easy to get a handle on and filled with more safety tech than a space shuttle, then DJI is your go-to brand.

-The titchy Mini 2 is a prime case in point In fact, it tops our best beginner drone ranking, and sits near the top of our general best drone guide too.
-This amazing little craft is the result of years of drone development and is in itself a staggering benchmark that few other manufacturers could even hope to follow.
+The titchy DJI Mini 2 is a prime case in point In fact, it tops our best beginner drone ranking, and sits near the top of our general best drone guide too.
+In fact, for a long time it was by far and away our favourite mini camera drone, until the outstanding Autel Evo Nano drone launched in early 2022, finally providing some proper competition.
 Read on for our full DJI Mini 2 review, or see how it compares to another excellent DJI model in our DJI Mini 2 vs DJI Mavic Air 2 comparison.

 - Too expensive?
 These are the best cheap drones for beginners